Skip to main content

 Thoroughly review the job ad, identify essential skills and keywords, and adjust your experience descriptions accordingly.
 This strategic tailoring ensures your resume passes ATS screenings and captures the attention of hiring managers.

-Are certifications important for this role?
+What skills are most important for success in this role?